 The effects of cocaine seem to be the opposite of most symptoms of depression.
-Where depression leads to lethargy, feelings of emptiness, and sadness, cocaine abuse results in increased energy, boosts of mood, euphoria, and higher levels of confidence.
+Depression leads to feelings of:

 Cocaine effects are short-lived, and in many cases, the ‘high’ diminishes in less than an hour.
-This can lead to repeated use over a short period of time, putting the person on the fast track into addiction.
-Cocaine addiction changes brain chemistry, which can also compound the depression symptoms.
+This can lead to repeated use over a short period of time, putting the person on the fast track to addiction.
+Cocaine addiction changes brain chemistry, which can also compound depression symptoms.

 When cocaine stimulates the brain, it also activates a part of the brain that controls the ‘fight-or-flight’ response (sympathetic nervous system).
 This area of the brain cannot remain activated for long periods of time and usually leads to a person crashing afterward.

-People dependent on cocaine sometimes continue to abuse cocaine to avoid negative symptoms that emerge when they stop abusing cocaine.
+People dependent on cocaine sometimes continue to use cocaine to avoid negative symptoms that emerge when they stop abusing cocaine.

 These withdrawal symptoms include:

 One theory of why cocaine withdrawal results in depression is linked to the way cocaine causes damage to the pleasure center of the brain.
 One study reported a drop of up to 20 percent in neurons in this area of the brain.
-Long term cocaine abuse essentially causes neurons to malfunction and not produce enough dopamine, serotonin, and norepinephrine.
+Long-term cocaine use essentially causes neurons to malfunction and not produce enough dopamine, serotonin, and norepinephrine.
 This damage causes depression symptoms to emerge.

-When two disorders occur at the same time, such as depression and a cocaine use disorder, it is referred to as a co-occurring disorder or comorbid disorder.
-It is important to find a treatment facility that offers both substance abuse treatment and treatment for depression.
+When two disorders occur at the same time, such as depression and a cocaine use disorder, it is referred to as a co-occurring disorder or dual diagnosis.
+It is important to find a treatment facility that offers both substance use treatment and treatment for depression.